sgilda/windup/Build-Windup.md

     If you have installed Maven, you can check the version by typing the following in a command prompt:

         mvn --version
+3. IDE requirements

-3. If you prefer, you can work within an IDE as long as it provides support for Groovy.
+    If you prefer, you can work within an IDE as long as it provides support for Groovy.
 The following IDEs are recommended.

     * [Red Hat JBoss Developer Studio 7.1.1](http://www.jboss.org/products/devstudio/download/) or newer
     * [Eclipse 4.3 (Kepler)](https://www.eclipse.org/downloads/) or newer

+    You must also make sure the IDE embeds Maven 3.1.1 or later.
+See [Install and Configure Maven](https://github.com/windup/windup/wiki/Install-and-Configure-Maven) for details.

 ### Build Windup Using Maven Command Line